Download or view unittable.frink in plain text format

 /*

-This reads a file with units defined in a special line that begins
+This reads a URL with units defined in a special line that begins

 with #!